American Discovery Trail American Discovery Trail American Discovery Trail

 Detailed Trail Description — Northern Route

-Ohio state line to Marion — 86 miles
+Ohio State Line to Marion – 86 miles

-Marion to Illinois state line — 142 miles
+Marion to Rochester – 67 miles

 Parks